Human Resources

 At Group companies in Japan*, employees are able to utilize shortened working hours to care for preschoolers, with the working day shortened by up to 2 hours until the child enters elementary school.
 In September 2007, a provision called “Kids Support” was added to enable employees with children until the end of the third grade of elementary school can work in a short time as well.
 These provisions may be used concurrently with a "flex-time" system for flexible working hours.

-In fiscal 2021, 459 employees took advantage of shortened working hours for childcare and kids’ support, two of whom were male employees.
-In April 2020, we began to expand the applicable period of the shortened working hours system for childcare for contract employees (up to the start of elementary school) and the application of the kids support system.
+In fiscal 2023, 472 employees took advantage of shortened working hours for child care and kids’ support, five of whom was a male employee.
+In April 2020, we began to expand the applicable period of shortened working hours for child care for contract employees (up to the start of elementary school) and the “Kids Support” shortened working hours for child care.

 Platinum Kurumin certification mark

 In 2016, Asahi Kasei Corp., Asahi Kasei Microdevices Corp., Asahi Kasei Pharma Corp., and Asahi Kasei Medical Co., Ltd. received Platinum Kurumin certification from the Ministry of Health, Labor and Welfare.
-Platinum Kurumin certification is awarded in recognition of proactive support for the development of the next generation which is particularly outstanding.
+Platinum Kurumin certification is awarded to corporations in recognition of proactive support for the development of the next generation which is particularly outstanding.

 Support for family care